acemod/ACE3/docs/wiki/feature/dragon.md

 ### 2.2 Tear Down
 - Interact with the missile <kbd>⊞&nbsp;Win</kbd> (ACE3 default key bind `Interaction Key`)
-- Select 'Disassemble'
+- Select 'Detach Sight'
-- Look to the right of the launcher and pick up the sighting unit
-- Move on
+- Move on (the launcher can't be disassembled any further)

 ## 3. Sight Ranging